 All information relating to his/her blood tests, MRI scans and any of their medical records will be kept strictly confidential and will only be used for medical research.
 Patient identifiable information will be anonymised in any reports.
 The research teams will ensure that patient identities are protected from any unauthorized parties.
 The clinical data records will be kept securely at the Stroke Research Centre, UCL.
 Prof David Werring, the Chief Investigator, will be responsible for the security and access to the information.
 The blood pressure data will be kept securely at the Centre for Prevention of Stroke and Dementia at the University of Oxford.
 Prof Peter Rothwell will be responsible for the security and access to the information.
 Data from the PROHIBIT-ICH study may be used for future research on stroke by UCL, and other research institutions in the UK or worldwide, but his/her confidentiality will be maintained.
-The participant's medical records may be inspected by competent authorities and properly authorised persons, but if any information is released outside the trial office it will be transferred in a secure manner.
+The participant's medical records may be inspected by Version 121.02.18 outside the trial office it will be transferred in a secure manner.
 The results of the study will be published in medical journals or other public sites.
 We keep research results strictly confidential.